 - Host events at your home (pizza, lemonade, cookies, games—keep it simple!)

-Feeling like you're running out of time
+Fixing feeling like you're running out of time with time together

 When I was chatting with my friend about our teens, she told me she felt like she was running out of time with him.
 I paused to consider her statement and then let it wash over me.
 Goodness.
 Now, we both have 16-year-olds (we met when they were six) and I am not sure where the last decade went.